May construction drop dents hopes of end to recession

-LONDON British firms built less in May than a year earlier even with an extra working day, official data showed on Friday, further denting hopes that the struggling economy emerged from recession in the second quarter.
+LONDON Firms built less in May than a year earlier even with an extra working day, official data showed on Friday, further denting hopes that the struggling economy emerged from recession in the second quarter.

 The country fell back into its second recession in four years at the turn of the year and a recent slew of gloomy economic data has raised fears that the downturn extended into the April-June period.